 - Lemon peel, optional

-In a mixing glass, saturate the sugar cubes with the bitters and muddle to break down the sugar cubes.
+In a mixing glass, saturate sugar cubes with bitters and muddle to break down sugar cubes.
 Add ice and rye.

-Stir until well chilled and the sugar is almost completely dissolved.
+Stir until well chilled and sugar is almost completely dissolved.

-Put a dash of absinthe in each of the two serving glasses and swirl it around to coat the glass, discarding any extra.
-Fill the glasses with ice.
+Put a dash of absinthe in each serving glass and swirl it around to coat glass, discarding any extra.
+Fill glasses with ice.

-Strain the chilled rye mixture evenly between the two serving glasses and top each one with two ounces cider.
+Strain chilled rye mixture evenly between serving glasses and top each one with 2 ounces cider.
 Garnish with lemon peel if desired and serve.